daniel-barbu/miniclip-8BallPool-trainer/README.md

 Also has the zoom capabilities of [miniclip-8BallPool-maximizer](https://github.com/daniel-barbu/miniclip-8BallPool-maximizer).

 ### How to use
-1. The overlay is made for the ['focus' webpage](https://www.miniclip.com/games/8-ball-pool-multiplayer/en/focus/) of the game, so make sure to be on that webpage.
+1. The overlay is made for the ['focus' webpage](https://www.miniclip.com/games/8-ball-pool-multiplayer/en/focus/) of the game, so make sure to be on that webpage
-2. Open [`code.js`](https://raw.githubusercontent.com/daniel-barbu/8-Ball-Pool-trainer/master/code.js) and copy-paste the code to the console of the previously opened webpage, after the game loads.
+2. Open [`code.js`](https://raw.githubusercontent.com/daniel-barbu/8-Ball-Pool-trainer/master/code.js) and copy-paste the code to the console of the previously opened webpage, after the game loads

 ### Known Issues
-1. You have to copy-paste the code to the console eveytime you want to play.
+1. You have to copy-paste the code to the console eveytime you want to play
 [SOLTUION: It might be possible to use an add-on like [Tampermonkey](https://www.tampermonkey.net/) to automate this process.]

 ### Controls